-The Western Australian Trade Office in Dubai was established in 2002 and facilitates trade and investment opportunities in the Middle East and Africa.
+The Western Australian Trade Offices in Dubai, United Arab Emirates and Nairobi, Kenya were established in 2002 and 2013 respectively.
+These offices facilitate trade and investment opportunities in the Middle East and Africa.

 Opportunities in the African region are pursued through the existing Memorandum of Understanding with the Common Markets of Eastern and Southern Africa (COMESA) nations.
 Signed in Lusaka in 2014, the MOU focusses on education, training and capacity building in the mining and resources sectors.